 Winston House Deshler High School Campus 200 Northeast Commons Street Tuscumbia, Alabama

-On November 22, 1874, as a tornado bore down upon her home, Judith Winston, the stern (from the appearance of her photograph) lady of the house tried to take cover.
-She failed and was crushed beneath rubble.
+On November 22, 1874, as a tornado bore down upon her home, Judith Winston, the lady of the house tried to take cover.
+She failed, and was crushed beneath rubble.
 Her sons pulled her from the wreckage still alive, but she lived only a little while.
 According to Debra Johnson, she breathed her last in the front bedroom on the eastern side of the house.

-Tuscumbia, Alabama began its rise to prominence as the town of Occocopoosa along the military road completed in 1820 by General Andrew Jackson that linked Tennessee with Louisiana.
+Tuscumbia, Alabama began its rise to prominence as the town of Occocopoosa, along the military road completed in 1820 by General Andrew Jackson linking Tennessee with Louisiana.
 The town’s name was changed to Big Spring in 1821 and the next year to Tuscumbia.
-The richness of the area’s land and the abundance of game brought settlers to the area along with business and soon the railroad.
+The richness of the area’s land and the abundance of game brought settlers to the area along with business and eventually the railroad.
 Tuscumbia rose as one of the leading cities in the region.

 Among early settlers were members of the prominent Winston family.
-Descended from Captain Anthony Winston, a cousin of Dolly Madison and Patrick Henry, the Winston’s had fought at the side of Andrew Jackson and acquired land in Virginia, Tennessee and finally Alabama.
-Further descendents would serve as governors of both Alabama and Mississippi as well as a senator from Alabama.
+Descended from Captain Anthony Winston, a cousin of Dolly Madison and Patrick Henry, the Winstons fought at the side of Andrew Jackson and acquired land in Virginia, Tennessee, and finally Alabama.
+Further descendants would serve as governors of both Alabama and Mississippi as well as a senator from Alabama.

 Mrs. Winston may be the source of some rather interesting phenomena that has occurred in the house.
 One woman setting up chairs for her daughter’s wedding was disturbed by the chairs rattling by themselves.
-Upset by the odd occurrence, the woman questioned the home’s curator and was told that Mrs. Winston simply wanted an invitation to the event.
+Upset, the woman questioned the home’s curator and was told that Mrs. Winston simply wanted an invitation to the event.
 Once the mother of the bride issued an oral invitation, the rattling ceased.
 Debra Johnston also credits Judith Winston’s spirit with the “weeping walls” in the downstairs entry hall when there is the threat of a storm.